- About the Murray

-Discover the backwaters of the Murray on a backwater dinghy tour.
+Discover the backwaters of the Murray on a backwater tour with Canoe the Riverland.
 You will see a very different side to this great river.
 Allow 2 hours for this guided Dinghy Tour of the Murray Rivers creeks and lagoons above Renmark.

 As well as ideal for horticulture, Renmark's climate is perfect for roses and from September to July the main street is flushed with blooms.
 Ruston's Rose Garden is the largest rose garden in the southern hemisphere and hosts a glorious mix of modern and heritage roses of all kinds and colours.
 All things 'rose' are celebrated in October in the town's nine-day Rose Festival.

 Chowilla Station and Reserve